Describe what happens to the rate of the reaction of H2 and Cl2&n... | Channels for Pearson+

 15. Chemical Kinetics Factors Influencing Rates

-Describe what happens to the rate of the reaction of H2 and Cl2 in a cylinder with a movable piston when the temperature is increased at a constant volume.
+Describe what happens to the rate of the reaction of H2 and Cl2 in a cylinder with a movable piston when a catalyst is added.

 H2 (g) + Cl2 (g) → 2 HCl (g)

-Describe what happens to the rate of the reaction of H2 and Cl2 in a cylinder with a movable piston when the temperature is increased at a constant volume.
+Describe what happens to the rate of the reaction of H2 and Cl2 in a cylinder with a movable piston when a catalyst is added.

 H2 (g) + Cl2 (g) → 2 HCl (g)